farlee2121/DevEssentialsBlog/_posts/2020-07-16-iDesign-Project-Summary.md

 Decompress the normal solution and/or compressed solutions with favorable risk values.
 Try adding different amounts of float to see how each amount changs cost and risk.
 Plot risk and total cost versus duration for all solutions.

 Stop condidions
- - hit bottom of target risk range ($.3 \le risk \le .75$)
+ - hit bottom of target risk range ($.4 \le risk \le .75$)
- - pass likely project duration limits
+ - passed likely project duration limits
- - Risk starts decreasing slowly (much past point of minimum decompression)
+ - risk starts decreasing slowly (much past point of minimum decompression)

 ![Cost and Risk vs Duration]()